d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 - **--filter [FILTER_ATTRIBUTE=FILTER_VALUE]**

 Optionally set a filter value for a filter attribute.
-This uses the provided filter for the currently selected type.
+This uses the provided filter for the currently selected type. (see [Filter Option](#filter-option) for more information).

 <aside class="notice"> Use this flag to narrow down your results.
 For example, selecting a common type might return multiple objects that are all of that type.
 If you want to modify the properties of only one of those objects, use the filter flag to narrow down results based on properties.</aside>